tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 ![A PCD model together with an IFC model loaded in OIP.\label{fig:ifcpcd}](../images/ifc_and_pcd.png)

-Additionally, OIP incorporates its own EXPRESS lexer and parser.
+Additionally, OIP incorporates its own EXPRESS parser.
-This enables automatic code generation for IFC early-binding library [@Hecht:2019:FBI].
+This enables automatic code generation for IFC early-binding library [@Hecht:2019:FBI;@Amann:2018:Programming].
 As such, complete contents of IFC files can be interpreted and analysed.
 Moreover, type safety is guaranteed at compile time thus reducing the risk for bugs and errors.

 Let it be stated here that OIP serves as a prototypical playground for developments.
+The software architecture, features, and functionalities have been changed, added or removed as need be along the way.
-During the past 3 years, OIP was completely restructured and its code base overhauled - the IFC now stands as the internal model [@Hecht:2019:FBI].
+Nowadays, OIP uses the IFC schema and Cloud Compare's model as independent internal data models [@Hecht:2019:FBI].
-Major elements were already realigned, while some (previously available) functionality is still considered as work-in-progress.
+Major elements from previous developments were already realigned, while some (previously available) functionality is still considered as work-in-progress.

 # Statement of Need